tnblueswirl/candiscox.com/wp-content/plugins/wpsso/readme.txt

 = 3.37.2-1 =

 (2016/11/12) Refactored the WpssoSchema class to provide a public get_json_data() method for other classes.
-Added an "Item Type for Blog Home Page" option for non-static home pages.
+Added an "Item Type for Blog Front Page" option for blog (non-static) front pages.
 Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

 = 3.37.0-1 =